rostislav-matveev/FvwmPy/README.md

 2. Similarly `m.infostore("var_name1",...)` will return a tuple with string-values of variables, whose names are given as string arguments.
-It is not necessary (but allowed) to replace dots with inderscore in variable names.
+It is not necessary (but allowed) to replace dots with underscore in variable names.

 The second method obtains all variable values in one communication cycle with FVWM, so it is preferable, when values of several variables are needed.

-Beware that it is not possible to get value of an infostore variable, whose name contains underscore.
+Beware that it is not possible to get the value of an infostore variable, whose name contains underscore.